tatiananantes/skills-workshops/test_driven_development/writing_tests/README.md

 Let's try writing a unit test to cover the `deposit` method.
 The first step is to determine **what exactly we want to test**.
 Think about what the method does - given an input (a number) how does the method change the state of our programme?
 Take a moment to consider this.

-It looks like after the method is called, whatever is passed in as an argument should be present in the storage array.
+It looks like after the method is called, whatever is passed in as an argument should be added to the balance.
 This can form the basis of our unit test - our **assertion**.

 ```ruby
 describe BankAccount do